Foveran Castle

-Foveran Castle (or Turing's Tower) was a 12th or 13th-century castle, located about 4.5 mi south east of Ellon, Aberdeenshire, Scotland, at Foveran and about 1 mi west of the mouth of the River Ythan.Foveran House Hotel lies about 75 m south east.
+Foveran Castle (or Turing's Tower) was a 12th or 13th-century castle, located about 4.5 mi south east of Ellon, Aberdeenshire, Scotland, at Foveran and about 1 mi west of the mouth of the River Ythan.
+Foveran House Hotel lies about 75 m south east.

 History

-The Turings were the owners of the site.
-The castle collapsed around 1720.
-The site was acquired by Forbes of Tolquhoun around 1750.
+The site was owned by the Turing family until the castle collapsed around 1720, after which it was acquired by the Forbes of Tolquhoun around 1750.

 Structure

 There is no longer any trace of the castle.
 It appears that the arch over a spring, which was thought to have been at the base of the northern exterior wall, remained up until 1866.

 Tradition

 Thomas the Rhymer is said to have prophesied: